krishnagopinath/sturgis/README.md

 ### Code Organization

 I've organized the code in small modules.
 Each module contains files related to the resource that it is named after.
 Files such as a router, a database model, utilities and tests.
-This keeps me clutterfree and in my opinion, makes it easy to read and understand the code.
-For example, let's consider `src/book`:
+This style of organization keeps me clutterfree and in my opinion, makes it easy to read and understand the code.
+This also scales well for medium to large apps!

+Without further ado, here's the list of modules:

+* `book` - Book related files.
+These include operations such as adding a book, removing a book, etc.
+* `user` - User related files.
+Doesn't have a route, but has other user related info.
+* `checkout` - Checkout related files.
+Operations like checking out a book, retrieving checkout information live here.
+This module has a lot of validation logic in `checkout-middleware`!
+* `reports` - Contains only one report at this time.
+The overdue report.
+* `common` - Files that don't belong to any of the modules live in this module.
+These are methods that are used all over the project, so it doesn't make sense to store them in one of the modules.

+Drilling down deeper, let's consider `src/book`:

 * `book-model.js` - DB methods to access the `books` table.
 This is the single way to access the books table!
 * `book-router.js` - The router that gets hosted on `/api/book`.